PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

 The project's current focus is on gaming material released under Wizards of the Coast's Open Gaming License (OGL) and sources supporting the Pathfinder RPG by Paizo, but the PCGen team also works with publishers to get permission to include limited Closed Content as well.
 PCGen runs on Windows, Mac OS X and Unix/Linux using Java

-# What's new for v6.2.0
+# What's new for v6.2.1 RC1

-Welcome to PCGen v6.02.0, the latest stable release of PCGen.
-This release includes hundreds of new features and bug fixes along with some massive new sources.
-The highlights of the changes for PCGen 6.2 are listed below:
+Welcome to PCGen v6.02.1 RC1, the first release candidate for the patch to PCGen 6.2.
+This release includes 140 bug fixes and improvements that we've made since the 6.2 production release.
+The highlights of the changes for PCGen 6.2.1 are listed below:

-## Major Changes
+## Main Changes

-### For Players and GMs
+* Update to Paizo name in data
-* Automatic character migration to keep up with data changes
+* Numerous corrections to typos in the data
-* New equipment customizer
-* Revert to Saved menu now active
-* Types of skills to be output can be selected for each character
-* Feedback provided when loading a character
-* Natural attacks are automatically equipped again
-* Pathfinder RPG Core Rulebook 6th printing errata
-* Add Prestige Awards to Pathfinder Society
-* Bardic Music and Paladin Auras temp bonuses have been added
-* Display Perform &amp; Craft Skills if Bonused
-* Improved Company/Format/Setting/Name display for Pathfinder in source selection
-* Output sheets now have links to Paizo PRD site for each Pathfinder spell
-* Numerous small usability and performance improvements
+* Numerous other small code and data fixes

-### For Data Authors
-* New data folder option for homebrew data
-* LST Converter has been given a spruce up and is now running better than ever
-* Tabs can be hidden or renamed to suit different game modes again
-* Conditional source loading using PRECAMPAIGN and PRERULE
-* Restructure Data Directories to be by GameMode
-* Pathfinder Overhaul to standardize naming and layout
-* All shipped data automatically converted to the current syntax

 ## New Sources

-The following new sources were added in 6.2.0
+The following new sources were added in 6.2.1

-* [Alderac Entertainment Group] Empire
-* [Broken Ruler Games] Killshot: The Director's Cut
-* [Dreamscarred Press] Psionics Expanded - Master the Battle
-* [Dreamscarred Press] Psionics Expanded - Pawns and Powers
-* [Dreamscarred Press] Psionics Expanded
-* [Fantasy Craft] Core Rulebook (Demo)
-* [Minotaur Games] Monster Focus: Skeletons
-* [Minotaur Games] Monster Focus: Zombies
-* [Paizo] Pathfinder Campaign Setting: Inner Sea Bestiary
-* [Paizo] Pathfinder Player Companion: Blood of Fiends
-* [Paizo] Pathfinder Player Companion: Dungeoneer's Handbook
-* [Paizo] Pathfinder Player Companion: Faiths of Balance
-* [Paizo] Pathfinder Player Companion: Faiths of Corruption
+* [Paizo] Pathfinder Player Companion: Andoran - Spirit of Liberty
-* [Paizo] Pathfinder Player Companion: Goblins of Golarion
+* [Paizo] Pathfinder Player Companion: Blood of Angels
-* [Paizo] Pathfinder RPG: Advanced Race Guide
-* [Paizo] Pathfinder RPG: Bestiary 3
-* [Paizo] Pathfinder RPG: Ultimate Equipment
-* [Paizo] Skulls &amp; Shackles AP - Player's Guide
-* [Paradigm Concepts] Magic of Arcanis
-* [Super Genius Games] Adventurer's Handbook
-* [Super Genius Games] The Genius Guide to: Air Magic
+* [Super Genius Games] The Genius Guide to: The Talented Rogue (PF)
-* Monster Manual II OGC

-For full details of the new changes in this release, see the [Release Notes](https://sourceforge.net/projects/pcgen/files/PCGen%20Stable/6.02.0/pcgen-release-notes-60200.html/download) in the list above.
+For full details of the new changes in this release, see the [Release Notes](https://sourceforge.net/projects/pcgen/files/PCGen%20Unstable/6.02.1%20RC1/pcgen-release-notes-6021RC1.html/download) in the list above.

-*James Dempsey* for the PCGEN Team -- 21 December, 2013.
+*James Dempsey* for the PCGEN Team -- 12 February, 2014.

-SHA1 digest for pcgen-6.02.00-sources.jar:
+SHA1 digest for pcgen-6.02.1RC1-sources.jar:
-c8a591c0539c0d6d4fd664cb2b195fda4a64c351
+3ff30dde234ba53add047e06551b9b983b0eaf2f

-SHA1 digest for pcgen60200_full.zip:
+SHA1 digest for pcgen6021RC1_full.zip:
-64eacba2efa6e0dd3622109c59abe44a89b26f1e
+2a37935e853fb06b7bb7203725b3ffdcff75302f

-SHA1 digest for pcgen60200_win_install.exe:
+SHA1 digest for pcgen6021RC1_win_install.exe:
-cbd11d4db8b588c3d2461ba971a3b5703a9cfb66
+0baf93f00dbceb696b76220fc50c1eaddcd47147